mochoy/personal-site/src/assets/blog/how_to_land_an_ee_internship/part2-pre-application/part2.md

 ### Apple

 I landed a few offers at Apple, but because Apple is so big, all of those processes were separate from each other.
 I had different recruiters, hiring managers, and interviewers and the teams I interviewed for were entirely separate and worked on entirely different projects.

+In winter 2020, I interviewed for the iPhone team at Apple for a summer 2020 internship opportunity.
+I went through the entire interview process and landed an offer, but I had competing offers at Microsoft and Amazon, so I decided to go with Microsoft.
+I let my recruiter know and he was super understanding, recruiters know that we can only do one internship in the summer and they're competing for us as much as we are competing for them.
 ### Northrop Grumman
 ## How do I do it?